 2. Characterize & Analyze the Information Environment

-3. Synthesize & Recommend Courses of Action
+3. Synthesize Combined Strategies for Courses of Action

 First, we will clarify our strategic hierarchy of effort for achieving ”security”—defined as the absence of perceived threats to acquired values (pp. 484-485).